apache/ofbiz-framework/README.md

 task if it is defined for the plugin being downloaded.

-This task is mostly useful when working on the trunk branch as it pulls in the latest version of a plugin
+This task is mostly useful when working on the trunk branch as it pulls in the latest version of a plugin.

+>_Note_: This plugin will have its own .svn directory placed inside the plugin directory.

 `gradlew pullPluginSource -PpluginId=ecommerce`